 Chemical Abstracts Service has registered millions of chemical substances since 1965.
 CAS Registry Numbers (RNs) are very useful when searching for information about a specific chemical structure, as well as polymers, mixtures, alloys, and substances whose exact formula is unknown or variable.
-CAS has also registered tens of millions of biosequences.

 A Registry Number (RN) looks like this: